suneelasree/Neon/README.md

 4. Click the "Create Project" button.
 •	Expected Result: An error message appears, indicating that the project name is required.

+Scenario 3: Create a Project with No Postgres Version Selected
+•	Preconditions: User is on the project creation form.
+•	Steps:
+1. Enter a valid project name.
+2. Do not select any Postgres version.
+3. Choose a region.
+4. Click the "Create Project" button.
+•	Expected Result: Project will be created with default version